carlmathisen/Affojaxo/README.md

 For documentation, go to http://carlmathisen.github.com/affojaxo

-It is based on Tim's Mini JavaScript library. (https://github.com/seven1m/mini)
+It is inspired by Tim's Mini JavaScript library. (https://github.com/seven1m/mini)